Key takeaways

 Avocado

 Avocado is rich in vitamin E, and many people believe it to be a good moisturizer.
-A person might apply a simple avocado rub twice a week.
+While there is a lack of evidence to support the use of topical avocado, a person might like to apply a simple avocado hair rub twice a week.

 To make an avocado rub: